stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 The sister has two different kinds of candies, the brother has only one kind of candies.
 ```

-## DuplicateWithinkIndices

-Checks if input int array has any duplicate item within a set of window.

 ## Find All Number Dissapeared in an Array

 Given an array of itegers where 0 < a[i] <= n (n = size of array), some elements appear twice and others appear once